-The document addresses the devices used to pump blood or oxygenate blood by maintaining its movement to pumping/oxygenating components, keeping control over the pump speed, gas flow or temperature of the blood.
+The document addresses the devices used to pump blood or oxygenate blood by maintaining its movement to pumping/oxygenating components, keeping control over the pump speed, gas flow, or temperature of the blood.

-The FDA explicitly states that medical devices intended to remove extracorporeal carbon dioxide are falling outside of the scope of the enforcement policy while the manufacturers may apply for the Emergency Use Authorization (EUA) – a special procedure to make critical supply medical devices available within the relatively short period of time.
+The FDA explicitly states that medical devices intended to remove extracorporeal carbon dioxide are falling outside of the scope of the enforcement policy while manufacturers may apply for the Emergency Use Authorization (EUA) – a special procedure to make critical supply medical devices available within the relatively short period of time.

-The importance of the devices providing long-term extracorporeal oxygenation increased significantly due to the numerous cases of the acute respiratory failure caused by the novel coronavirus.
+The importance of devices providing long-term extracorporeal oxygenation increased significantly due to the numerous cases of acute respiratory failure caused by the novel coronavirus.
 Thus, the FDA focused on ensuring the availability of ECMO devices to healthcare institutions.
 At the same time, the Agency states that approved cardiopulmonary devices could be also used for long-term extracorporeal oxygenation (longer than 6 hours) instead of ECMO devices.

 As an extraordinary measure, the authority also stated that it would not object to certain changes to the design and/or indications of the devices covered by the scope of the guidance, that have been previously approved by the FDA unless such modifications result in a significant increase in risk to the patients` health.
-This allows medical device manufacturers to implemented changes and modifications to the FDA-approved devices without the submission of the 510(k) Premarket Approval Application (PMA).
+This allows medical device manufacturers to implement changes and modifications to the FDA-approved devices without the submission of the 510(k) Premarket Approval Application (PMA).
 The Agency also emphasizes the importance of taking into consideration the compatibility issues since cardiopulmonary bypass systems could include numerous elements and components.